Homological mirror symmetry at large volume: B-model

 \begin{example} Consider $\Phi = \RR \times \RR_{\ge 0}$, stratified as $(\RR \times \RR_{> 0}) \sqcup (\RR \times \{0\})$.
 We equip this with a fanifold structure by putting the fan of $\AA^1$ normal to the ``boundary'' stratum $\RR\times\{0\}$.
 Evidently $\bT(\Phi) = \AA^1$.
 The ideal boundary $\partial_\infty \Phi$, which we can picture as an infinite-radius semicircle, is a closed interval, with the fan of $\AA^1$ placed at each endpoint.
 Thus $\bT(\partial \Phi) = \AA^1 \sqcup_0 \AA^1$, and the map $\bT(\partial \Phi) \to \bT(\Phi)$ identifies the two $\AA^1$'s. \end{example}

 \begin{example} Let $\Phi$ be the 2-disk stratified by a single 0-stratum, 1-stratum, and 2-stratum.
 We can equip $\Phi$ with fanifold structure by putting the fan of $\AA^2$ at the point, the fan of $\AA^1$ along the interval, and the trivial fan on the 2-stratum.
 The exit path category of $\Phi$ is $\bullet \rightrightarrows \bullet \rightarrow \bullet$.
-In the iterative construction described in the proof of Proposition \ref{prop: existence of lcs}, $Z_0$ is a point, $Z_1$ is the union of the $x$- and $y$- axes in $\AA^2$, and
+In the iterative construction described in the proof of Proposition \ref{prop: existence of lcs}, $Z_0$ is a point, $Z_1$ is $\AA^1,$ and

 This colimit corresponds to the fanifold gluing of the fan of $\AA^2$ and the fanifold of Example \ref{ex: halfplane} along their ideal boundaries, each of which is a closed interval.

 Because everything in sight is affine, we may invoke \cite[Theorem 3.4]{Schwede} to deduce that the colimit exists and agrees with the colimit of affine schemes, which may in turn be computed to be $k[x+y, xy, xy^2] \cong k[a,b,c]/(b^3 + c^2 = abc)$.\footnote{We thank David Madore, Laurent Moret-Bailly, David Speyer, and especially Dan Petersen for help at \url{https://mathoverflow.net/questions/389117/can-i-glue-the-x-axis-to-the-y-axis}.} \end{example}